-- 3.4.1 Applicability Tables: Tables 3.1 and 3.2 list the federally enforceable District rules that apply to the facility.
-Table 3.3 lists the non-federally-enforceable District rules that apply to the facility.
-Table 3.4 lists the adoption date of all rules that apply to the facility. - 3.4.2 Rules Requiring Further Discussion: This section provides a more detailed discussion regarding the applicability and compliance of certain rules.
+- 3.4.1 Applicability Tables: In addition to Tables 3.1 and 3.2, Table 3.3 lists the non-federallyenforceable District promulgated rules that apply to the Pinal Lease.
+Table 3.4 lists the adoption date of all rules applicable to this permit at the date of this permit's issuance. - 3.4.2 Rules Requiring Further Discussion: This section provides a more detailed discussion regarding the applicability and compliance of certain rules.